Hiya Helper

 Hiya Helper is an AI-powered assistant that makes voice calls more efficient and joyful.

-Just like a real personal assistant, Hiya Helper can make tedious calls on your behalf.
-It can also:
+Just like a real personal assistant, Hiya Helper can make tedious robot calls on your behalf.
+No more anxiety for customer support calls!

 • predicts hold times